-A. Identification of two-and three-particle poles: naive approach
+A. Identification of two- and three-particle poles: Naïve approach

-In this section we use TOPT to give an expression for $\mathcal{M}L$ in which all the two- and three-particle poles are explicit.
+In this section we use TOPT to give an expression for \mathcal{M}L in which all the two- and three-particle poles are explicit.
 However, the resulting expression turns out to be difficult to use to determine the volume dependence, due to technical issues related to self-energy insertions.
-This is why we call the approach taken here naive.
+This is why we call the approach taken here naïve.
 The technical issues are resolved in the following section, and its accompanying appendix, but we think that it is useful pedagogically to separate the basic structure of the derivation, along with the needed notation, from the technicalities.

-We give a brief recap of the essential features of TOPT in Appendix B 5.
-In essence, one evaluates all energy integrals in a Feynman diagram, arriving at sum of terms, each of which depends only on spatial momenta.
-This works equally well in finite volume, since we are taking the time direction to be infinite and so energy remains continuous.
-Each term corresponds to a particular time-ordering of vertices, between which are intermediate states, each coming with an energy denominator.
+We give a brief recap of the essential features of TOPT in Appendix B.5.
+In essence, one evaluates all energy integrals in a Feynman diagram, arriving at a sum of terms, each of which is expressed as a set of integrals over only spatial momenta.
+This works equally well in finite volume, since we are taking the time direction to be infinite so that energy remains continuous.
+In the finite-volume case, the spatial momentum integrals are replaced by sums.
+Each term corresponds to a particular time ordering of vertices, between which are intermediate states, each coming with an energy denominator.
 An example of such a time-ordered diagram is shown in Fig. 5.
 In an abuse of notation we refer to the intermediate states as "n-cuts" if they contain n particles.

-In an amputated diagram, the factor associated with an n-cut is proportional to where $\omega_i$ is the on-shell energy of the i'th particle in the cut.
+In an amputated diagram, the factor associated with an n-cut is proportional to where ω_i is the on-shell energy of the i'th particle in the cut.
 The 1/n! is the symmetry factor for identical particles, and the factors of $1/(2\omega_i)$ result from on-shell propagators.
 The key point is that, other than the factors appearing in Eq.
 (15) associated with the intermediate states, all contributions to a TOPT diagram are smooth, nonsingular functions of the momenta.
 Thus, for the kinematic range we consider [given in Eq.
 (8)] the only singularities in the diagrams arise from two- and three-cuts, and have the respective forms

-$$C_n \propto \frac{1}{n!} \left( \prod{i=1}^n \frac{1}{2\omega_i} \right) \frac{1}{E - \sum{i=1}^n \omega_i}, \qquad (15)$$
+$$C_n \propto \frac{1}{n!} \left(\prod{i=1}^n \frac{1}{2\omega_i} \right) \frac{1}{E - \sum{i=1}^n \omega_i},$$ (15)